About

 The Paranormal Roadtripper

-Over the years, Bales has come face to face with many of Earth’s most compelling mysteries—from the jungles of Latin America to the cradle of civilization in the Middle East, from the moors of England and Scotland to the Alaskan Frontier.
-Bales has documented many of these encounters in his four books—The Amateur’s Guide to Ghost Hunting, The Expert’s Guide to Ghost Hunting, The Bigfooter’s Atlas, and The UFO Chaser’s Atlas.
+Over the years, Bales has come face to face with many of Earth’s most compelling mysteries—from the jungles of Latin America to antique lands of Northern Africa, from the moors of England and Scotland to the cradle of civilization in the Middle East.
+Bales has documented many of these encounters in his five books—The Amateur’s Guide to Ghost Hunting, The Expert’s Guide to Ghost Hunting, The Bigfooter’s Atlas, The UFO Chaser’s Atlas, and The Atlas of the Unexplained: Mothman.
 In December 2020, The Bigfooter’s Atlas was recognized as the “Book of the Year” by Loren Coleman’s International Cryptozoology Museum in Portland, Maine.
+In December 2024, The Atlas of the Unexplained: Mothman received similar recognition.

 Bales’ fascination with folklore and storytelling led him to pursue a career in the study of English language and literature.
 After obtaining a BA from Eastern Kentucky University and an MA from the University of the Cumberlands, Bales sought a position in Secondary English Education, where he has spent the better part of two decades.
 In October 2020, Bales was recognized as the Kentucky Teacher of the Week.